What kind of paper is this?

 • Flexibility: The framework can connect any two arbitrary densities (e.g., connecting two different complex 2D distributions) without needing one to be Gaussian.

-• Optimal Transport: Maximizing the objective over the choice of interpolant yields a solution to the Benamou-Brenier optimal transport problem.
+• Optimal Transport: For a fixed interpolant, minimizing $G(\hat{v})$ over the velocity field recovers the velocity for that specific path.
+Additionally optimizing over the interpolant family yields a solution to the Benamou-Brenier optimal transport problem.

 Reproducibility Details